 Remember that journalists need to include the following information in their news stories, so make sure you address them:

 - When did it happen?

 End the release with a boilerplate, a short paragraph about the company, and contact details so that journalists wanting more information know whom to contact.
-Remember than a picture speaks a thousand words and a good one will enhance the chances that your news is used.
-Provide links to further information and other useful content.
+Remember, a picture speaks a thousand words.
+A good one will enhance the chances that journalists or bloggers use your news over someone else’s.